 Chief executives are divided about bringing work home with them.
+Although in this age of Zoom calls and working from the kitchen table, it can be practically unavoidable.

 One says: "So long as they are not commercially sensitive, doubts or concerns about the business are best ironed out with trusted friends.
 They are the only ones who will give you the truth."